WMattWood/codewars/README.md

 ```$ yarn install```

-To run tests from inside the 'js' folder run:
+To run tests from inside the `js` folder run:

 ```$ yarn test```